-The Western Australian Statement of Student Achievement (WASSA) is issued to all Year 12 students at the completion of their secondary schooling.
-The WASSA provides a formal record of what students leaving in Year 12 have achieved as a result of their school education in Western Australia.
+The Western Australian Statement of Student Achievement (WASSA) is provided to all Year 12 students at the completion of their senior secondary schooling.
+The WASSA provides a formal record of what students leaving school at the end of Year 12 have achieved as a result of their school education in Western Australia.

-The Western Australian Certificate of Education (WACE) is the certificate that students in Western Australia receive on successful completion of their senior secondary education.
+The Western Australian Certificate of Education (WACE) is the certificate that students in Western Australia receive on successful completion of the WACE requirements at the conclusion of their senior secondary education.
 It is recognised nationally in the Australian Qualifications Framework (AQF), by universities and other tertiary institutions, industry and training providers.

 While students typically complete a WACE in their final two years of senior secondary school, there is no specified time limit for completion.
 Study towards achievement of the WACE can be undertaken over a lifetime.
-It should be noted that the WACE requirements may change over time and students studying towards the achievement of the WACE after they leave school will be required to meet the WACE requirements current at the time of the completion of their studies.
+It should be noted that the WACE requirements may change over time.
+Individuals continuing to work towards the achievement of the WACE after they leave school will need to meet the WACE requirements current at that time.